 Preparing for Data Import to Customized Text Area Fields

 Customized Text Area fields are very useful and flexible, as they allow you to collect a wide range of data about your clients.
 Before you start preparing your import file, make sure that you have added the customized fields to your Client Card settings.

 This example shows how custom fields and data might appear in your import file.

 Following import, the Client Card for Michelle Glass will look like this:

 Preparing for Data Import to Customized Checkboxes

 vCita supports import of data into both basic Checkbox fields and the Opt-in for campaigns type checkbox field.
 Before you start preparing your import file, verify that you have added the customized checkbox fields to your Client Card settings.
-(For details, refer to How to Add Customized Fields.)
+(For details, refer to Adding Custom Fields.)

 For successful data import, enter the data as True or False.
 Alternatively, you may enter 1 (for True) or 0 (for False).
 For example: